 The 60 Swarm Projects

-SR-60, an east-west corridor, is a major commute and goods movement route through a large urbanized area of Southern California.
+SR-60, an east-west corridor, is a major commute and goods movement route through a large, urbanized area of Southern California.
 It also serves the commercial center for Los Angeles, Orange, Riverside and San Bernardino counties, including the Ontario International Airport.

-Use Quickmap for real time traffic updates.
+Remember to use Quickmap for real time traffic updates.
 Quickmap can be accessed at quickmap.dot.ca.gov or downloaded from the App Store or Google Play.